-Although student dormitories operated by local governments and universities are available, approximately 75% of international students are living in private houses or apartments.
-Once you receive your letter of acceptance, you should start gathering information about housing immediately.
-Some ways to get this information include 1) your school's international student office, 2) the Internet and informational magazines, and 3) real estate agents in areas you are interested in living in.
+Although student dormitories operated by local governments and universities are available, approximately 79% of international students live in private houses or apartments.
+It is advised that you begin doing research on accommodation as soon as you receive notification of your acceptance to the university.
+You can find information regarding accommodation 1) at the school's international student office, 2) online, or 3) by checking with real estate agents in the area you wish to live in.

-- Lower expenses compared to apartments (no need for shiki-kin [security deposit], rei-kin [gratuity money] or renewal fees)
+- Lower rent and overall expenses compared to apartments (no need for shiki-kin (security deposit), rei-kin (gratuity money) or renewal fees)

-- Rules such as curfew and wake-up time
+- Rules such as curfews and wake-up times

 - Shared kitchen, toilet and bathroom

 - Freedom to live according to your own lifestyle